Sabrina Jacobs, DVM – Owner

 Peggy is an active competitor in both Pleasure Driving Shows and Combined Driving Events.
 When Peggy is not at the clinic lending a hand, she is most likely spending time with her husband Jerry, their three horses, Celtic, Dan, and Daisy or their two cats, Missy and Stoney.
 She stays busy outside of work taking long walks with Dillan, her Swedish Valhund, and volunteering at local riding and driving events.

-April Leeman – Client Services
+April Leeman – Everything Else

 Hailing from the great state of Maine, April brings more than horse experience to the PEVS team.
 April brings dogs AND experience 🙂